cpybara/capslock-bad/README.md

 ## Introduction

 Tired of of accedentally pressing the Caps-Lock key again and again, ruining your work and wasting your precious time?
-Well let's fix that and make the capslock key more useful for both windows and linux.
+Let's fix that and make the capslock key more useful for both windows and linux.

 ## Table of Contents